-“Nicole is the sort of student we had in mind when we thought about expanding access to the University of Wisconsin–Madison,” says UW–Madison Chancellor Rebecca Blank.
+“Nicole is the sort of student we had in mind when we thought about expanding access to the University of Wisconsin–Madison,” said former UW–Madison Chancellor Rebecca Blank.
 “To meet the needs of potential students who want to complete their degree but cannot be a traditional residential student, we launched UW–Madison Online.
 We’re removing barriers, bringing a sought-after UW–Madison bachelor’s degree to more people.”

 In Wisconsin alone, more than 600,000 people have earned some college credit but no degree.
 This number expands to 5.2 million when including neighboring states (Illinois, Minnesota, Michigan, Indiana and Iowa).
-UW–Madison Online offers five bachelor’s degrees — with more to come — for people in Wisconsin and around the world who want to finish a degree and advance in their careers while still working and taking care of other obligations.
+UW–Madison Online offers five bachelor’s degrees — with more to come — for people in Wisconsin and around the world who want flexible educational access and to finish a degree and advance in their careers while still working and taking care of other obligations.

 In addition to increasing access, UW–Madison Online has the potential to drive economic development and improve life outcomes.

-Blank adds, “Ultimately, this effort extends the invitation to be a Badger across the state and beyond our borders to nontraditional students.
+Blank added, “Ultimately, this effort extends the invitation to be a Badger across the state and beyond our borders to nontraditional students.
 You don’t have to be here with us on campus to acquire a University of Wisconsin–Madison degree, take it into the world and benefit your family and community.”

 Expressing the Wisconsin Idea through UW–Madison Online

-In 2020, UW–Madison launched the first fully online degree, a BS in Personal Finance, now called the Consumer Finance & Financial Planning BS, from the School of Human Ecology (SoHE).
-In 2021, the program added another degree from SoHE, a Consumer Marketplace Studies BS, and three degrees from the Wisconsin School of Business: the Business Administration–Human Resources BBA, Business Administration–Management BBA and Business Administration–Marketing BBA.
+In 2020, UW–Madison launched the first fully online degree, a BS in Personal Finance from the School of Human Ecology (SoHE).
+The program continued to add degrees from the Wisconsin School of Business: the Business Administration–Human Resources BBA, Business Administration–Management BBA and Business Administration–Marketing BBA.